thehaohcm/DevOpsLabs/Java/readme.md

 This is a my own documentation related to Java which I collected to reach OCP 17.
 All these below info would be lack and more advanced because I got some basic knowledge already, and please note that almost info here based on Java 17 version.

 1. Fundamentals
+  - Minimum object size is 16 bytes for modern 64-bit JDK
   - Static/Final/Private functions cannot be overridden
   - By default, all instance's methods are considered as virtual function, except for static, final and private methods.
   - Abstract methods in abstract class are Pure Virtual Functions